zivot/py-mysql2pgsql/README.rst

 sequences out of whack.
 When this happens, you may get IntegrityErrors about your primary keys saying things like, "duplicate key value violates unique constraint."
 See `this page <https://wiki.postgresql.org/wiki/Fixing_Sequences>`_ for a fix

+Due to different naming conventions in mysql an postgrsql, there is a chance that the tool generates index names that collide with table names.
+This can be circumvented by setting index_prefix.

 One last thing, the `--verbose` flag.
 Without it the tool will just go on it's merry way without bothering you with any output until it's